jalecosh/ScriptableRenderPipeline/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass.md

 - `Execute` is where you'll write everything you need to be rendered during the pass.

 In the `Setup` and `Execute` functions, we gives you access to the [ScriptableRenderContext](https://docs.unity3d.com/2019.3/Documentation/ScriptReference/Rendering.ScriptableRenderContext.html) and a [CommandBuffer](https://docs.unity3d.com/2019.3/Documentation/ScriptReference/Rendering.CommandBuffer.html), these two classes contains everything you need to render pretty much everything but here we will focus on these two functions [ScriptableRenderContext.DrawRenderers](https://docs.unity3d.com/2019.3/Documentation/ScriptReference/Rendering.ScriptableRenderContext.DrawRenderers.html) and [CommandBuffer.DrawProcedural](https://docs.unity3d.com/2019.3/Documentation/ScriptReference/Rendering.CommandBuffer.DrawProcedural.html).

+> **Important:** if the a is never referenced in any of your scenes it won't get built and the effect will not work when running the game outside of the editor.
+Either add it to a [Resources folder](https://docs.unity3d.com/Manual/LoadingResourcesatRuntime.html) or put it in the **Always Included Shaders** list in `Edit -> Project Settings -> Graphics`.
+Be careful with this especially if you load shaders using `Shader.Find()` otherwise, you'll end up with a black screen.

 > **Pro Tips:**
 > - To allocate a render target buffer that works in every situation (VR, camera resize, ...), use the RTHandles system like so: